Echinopsis mamillosa

-Echinopsis mamillosa is a species of cactus from Bolivia.
+Echinopsis mamillosa, synonym Lobivia mamillosa, is a species of cactus from Bolivia and northwest Argentina.

 Description

 Echinopsis mamillosa has a solitary growth habit, with globe-shaped stems up to 30 cm tall.
 The stems are dark green, with a diameter of up 8 cm across, and have 13–17 deep ribs, formed into tubercles.
 The rounded areoles are spaced up to 12 mm and produce yellowish spines with brown tips, the one to four central spines being up to 10 mm long and the 8–12 radial spines 5–10 mm long.
 The flowers are white with rose tips.
 They are large in relation to the diameter of the stems, up to 8 cm across and 13–18 cm long.